BGDragos/taxisa2b-quiz/README.md

     - [W3Schools](https://www.w3schools.com/)
     - [JSHint](https://jshint.com/)

-  - I got all the majorities of ideas from [Code Institute](https://codeinstitute.net/) but I applied much more modifications and different meanings.
+  - I got all the majorities of ideas from [Code Institute](https://codeinstitute.net/) and <b><i>W3Schools</i></b> but I applied much more modifications and different meanings.

 ### Media

-  - I found during the coding of this project lots of issues for operationality of each picture and  how to make functions from javascript responding to the media that I used..
+  - I found during the coding of this project lots of issues for operationality of each picture and  how to make functions from javascript responding to the media that I used.
 Now I am happy how everything's looking.

   - All the pictures used in this <i>TAXISA2B QUIZ</i> are captured using the basic screenshot while I used <b><i>Google Map View</i></b>